Chandika Nanayakkara

-Chandika Nanayakkara (චන්දික නානායක්කාර) [Sinhala]), is an actor in Sri Lankan cinema and television.
+Nanayakkara Wasan Pallage Viraj Chandika Nanayakkara, popularly as Chandika Nanayakkara (චන්දික නානායක්කාර) [Sinhala]), is an actor in Sri Lankan cinema and television.
 Nanayakkara won the award for the most popular actor in Sumathi Awards in two consecutive years, 2009 and 2010.
 He is mostly working in television serials.

 Personal life

 His father was the deputy principal as well as disciplinary teacher of his school and mother was a housewife.
 He has two sisters and a brother.
 He completed A/L education from Gankanda National College, Pelmadulla.
 At school, he placed third in an all-island Creative Writing competition.

 Acting career

 At school stage, he became a regular visitor to watch weekly stage dramas held at school.
 He continued to attend drama seminars organized by renowned artists like Kaushalya Fernando and Mahendra Perera.
 In 2003, he won the ‘Tharumansala’ competition organised by Sirasa TV.
 His beginning into the acting was accidental.
 While enrolled into Open University of Sri Lanka he met a friend working on a film set.
 He asked from Nanayakkara to do a small part in his movie Mother Theresa.
 In 2006, he produced a tele series Suba Sihina with one of his friends.
 Then his next tele production came through Haratha Hera.
 He involved for the first Russian television series filmed in Sri Lanka.

 On 11 November 2008, he took part in Tharu-Rayak show held in Dubai.
 He is the brand ambassador for Lak Salu Sala.
 After 17 years, he graduated with a degree in Mass Communication which he started in 1994 from Open University of Sri Lanka.